Russ Harvey Consulting - Computer and Internet Services

 Keep Your Space Professional

 When working from home, don't forget that your home office becomes a professional space.
-Your company may have specific policies or you may to develop one for your home if there are too many interruptions.
+Your company may have specific policies or you may to develop one for your home, especially if there are too many interruptions.

 Here are some recommendations for securing your home workspace: